logo

 Karnataka State New Medical Colleges and MBBS Seat Increase 2026 Proposal

-The Karnataka State Government has plans to submit proposals to the National Medical Commission (NMC) for the opening of new medical colleges in Ramanagara and Bagalkot.
+The Karnataka State Government has submitted proposals to the National Medical Commission (NMC) for the opening of five new medical colleges in the state.
+The proposals were submitted to the NMC for the addition of 3 new government medical colleges and 2 new private colleges.
 Karnataka currently (as of 13th January 2026) has a total of 13,944 MBBS seats, distributed across 72 medical institutions throughout the state, making it the state with the highest number of medical seats in India.

-The Karnataka State Government plans to further increase the number of medical seats in the state by submitting proposals to the NMC for the approval of new medical colleges in Ramanagara and Bagalkot.
+The Karnataka State Government plans to further increase the number of medical seats in the state by submitting proposals to the NMC for the approval of new medical colleges in Ramanagara, Kanakapura, Bagalkot, Dakshina Kannada, and Hosa Road.
 The approval of the new medical colleges by the NMC will further strengthen Karnataka’s medical infrastructure, cementing its position as the leading state with the highest number of MBBS seats in the country.

 Overview of MBBS Seats in Karnataka